 from “The Communion”

-In much of her work, Denise Levertov creates intimate atmospheres in which the speaker stages a private conversation with the forces of spirituality themselves.
+In so much of her work, Denise Levertov creates intimate atmospheres in which the speaker stages a private conversation with the forces of spirituality themselves, whatever they may mean or wherever they are to be found by the speaker at the time of writing and contemplation.
 Her collection The Stream & The Sapphire is most emblematic of her engagement with religious themes, and in poems like “The Communion,” scenes from nature unfold like religious rituals.
-But it’s also possible, interpretively speaking, that Levertov makes use of this sacrament to represent some instinct within the speaker’s own psyche, potentially representing knowledge, initiative, or the will towards union with nature, reality, and the self—all well-established motifs in Christian mystical writings.
+But it’s also possible to imagine that Levertov makes use of the communion sacrament to represent some instinct within the speaker’s own psyche, potentially representing knowledge, initiative, or the will towards union with nature, reality, and the self—all well-established motifs in Christian mystical writings.

 2. Louise Erdrich